 Entrepreneurship is challenging at best.
 Setbacks, failures, and heartbreaks may lead to depression if not addressed early, and it roughly affects 30% of start-up entrepreneurs.
 Therapy sessions are as equally important for entrepreneurs as sales coaching or traditional mentorship.

 Entrepreneurs could hire therapists with an unbiased perspective for mentorship.
 According to CNBC, many VC firms are recruiting therapists to assist their portfolio companies.
 These therapists serve as advisors and help entrepreneurs combat burnout and emotional toll.

 While the above list is an example of a formal relationship an entrepreneur can have, the most significant support in an entrepreneur's life comes from the different voices and perspectives of the entrepreneur's regular acquaintances.
 Let's look at five examples.

 - Lifelong friends - Talking to friends will keep entrepreneurs grounded and help them slow down.
 The reason is that friends teach about doing what you love and living the desired life.

-- Critical colleague - When entrepreneurs reconnect with a colleague who is critical of them, it can give entrepreneurs the push they desire.
+- Critical colleague - When entrepreneurs reconnect with a crucial colleague, it can give entrepreneurs the push they desire.
 They also get to explain their side of things to the colleague and receive constructive feedback.

-- Fellow-entrepreneur - Finding a fellow-entrepreneur as a buddy to confide with will help entrepreneurs push each other, analyze each other’s jobs, moves, and decisions.
-The buddy system is also useful in passing leads and ideas to each other.
+- Fellow-entrepreneur - Finding a fellow entrepreneur as a buddy to confide with will help entrepreneurs push each other, analyze each other's jobs, moves, and decisions.
+The buddy system is also helpful in passing leads and ideas to each other.

 - The fourth group of people entrepreneurs can meet are those with skills, unlike theirs.
 This association could result in life-long learning critical to career longevity.
 It could be a humbling experience to determine how much coding or financial knowledge one may not have had.